MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/campaigns.md

 # Campaign Views in ATP

-Campaign Views is a feature in Advanced Threat Protection (ATP) in the Office 365 Security & Compliance Center that identifies and categorizes phishing attacks in the service.
+Campaign Views is a feature in Advanced Threat Protection (ATP) in the Security & Compliance Center that identifies and categorizes phishing attacks in the service.
 Campaign Views can help you to:

 - Efficiently investigate and respond to phishing attacks.